Time-varying Cost of Distancing: Distancing Fatigue and Lockdowns: Introduction

 While distancing fatigue cannot cause a second wave of an epidemic, a sharp, sudden rise in the cost of distancing can.
-Public holidays and festivities---when it becomes challenging for individuals to keep social interactions low---or by the end of a mitigation policy---when the distancing cost discretely rises---can generate such sharp increases.
-To better understand these increases, we characterize a threshold distancing cost function: By how much at each point in time must the distancing cost increase or decrease instantaneously to change the sign of the slope of prevalence.
+Public holidays and festivities---when it becomes challenging for individuals to keep social interactions low---or the termination of a mitigation policy---when the distancing cost discretely rises---can generate such sharp increases.
+To better understand these increases, we characterize a threshold distancing cost function: by how much would, at each point in time, the distancing cost have to increase or decrease instantaneously to change the sign of the slope of prevalence.

 The threshold distancing cost is particularly useful for two purposes.
-First, when the prevalence is decreasing, it determines the largest amount by which the distancing cost could increase without causing a second wave.
-This threshold is important when a policy maker considers lifting a mitigation policy or when public holidays are coming.
-If the authorities believe that an increase in the distancing cost shall arise, they can try to counteract it.
-While it would be intuitive that lifting a mitigation policy may cause a second wave of an epidemic, our analysis reveals that if the policy maker introduces a mitigation measure that causes the prevalence to decline, the threshold distancing cost also declines endogenously.
-Consequently, even partially lifting of the measure may cause a second wave.
-The threshold distancing function provides the bound on distancing cost under which a second wave does not arise.

-The threshold distancing cost is particularly useful for two purposes.
 First, when the prevalence is increasing, our characterization shows how much the cost of distancing would have to fall for the prevalence to start decreasing.
-This information is of utmost importance for policymakers weighing the harshness of non-pharmaceutical interventions to implement in attempting to reverse the course of an epidemic.
+This information is crucial for a policymaker weighing the harshness of non-pharmaceutical interventions in an attempt to reverse the course of an epidemic.
 Second, when the prevalence is decreasing, it determines the largest amount by which the distancing cost could increase without causing a second wave, thereby providing vital information for a policymaker considering to lifting a mitigation policy.
 If the policymaker bases their decisions to lift policies based on current prevalence and immunity alone while ignoring distancing fatigue, an unintended second wave may arise.